satche/fondue/README.md

 ## What is it ?

-Fondue provides tools to help developere quickly create front-end projects.
+Fondue provides tools to help developers quickly create front-end projects.

 ## Getting started